Please click the course title below to scroll to the course description:

 The focus of this course is on the role of the adult in guidance, discipline and behaviour management.
 It highlights theories, models and skills related to promoting healthy emotional and social development at both the individual and group level.

 The family-teacher-community partnership will be examined with the focus being on attitudes, knowledge and skills related to interpersonal communication at the adult level.
 Emphasis is on the community school model.

 The purpose of this time is to provide you with the opportunity to develop the skills necessary to work with young children.
 You’ll demonstrate your competency by applying appropriate and suitable affective qualities associated with effective early childhood education, as well as by applying developmentally appropriate child care guidance and curriculum planning.
-NOTE: During each block practicum period, you will be on site in a licensed childcare facility for full days.
+NOTE: During each block practicum period, you will be on site in a licensed childcare facility.